Reporter Amy Frazier didn’t come to TV news the usual route.

 “I was on vacation and President Clinton happened to be in the same area.
 The press was everywhere.
 One of the network crews was nice enough to let me tag along.
 The experience inspired me to look into TV news where I could work with people and share their stories in a unique way.”

 Switching gears was challenging, but Amy landed a graveyard shift at WISN-TV in Milwaukee.
-From there it was off to Yakima, Wash., for her first reporting job.
+From there it was off to Yakima, Washington, for her first reporting job.

 Next stop: Portland, where Amy reported for Northwest Cable News for several years.